NurvX/rigour/README.md

 #### Crawler

 The Crawler is responsible for performing large-scale network scans using [Naabu](https://github.com/projectdiscovery/naabu) and fingerprinting the discovered devices with [Fingerprintx](https://github.com/praetorian-inc/fingerprintx).
-Results from this are published to Kafka for further processing.
-The microservice design was chosen to support multiple worker nodes in the future.
+Results from this are published to a message bus for further processing by other services.
+The microservice design was chosen so that it would be easy to scale out the scanning infrastructure by adding more crawler instances as needed.

 #### Persistence

-The Persistence component consumes scan results and enriches them with other data sources such as ASN and location info from GeoIP.
-It then stores the enriched data in a MongoDB database.
+The Persistence component consumes scan from the crawler and enriches them with other data sources such as GeoIP databases and vulnerability data.
+It then stores the enriched data in a NoSQL database.
 This allows for efficient querying and retrieval of scan data for analysis and reporting.

 #### API

-The API component provides a RESTful interface for accessing scan data stored in MongoDB.
+The API component provides a RESTful interface for accessing scan data stored in the database.
 It serves as the backend for the Rigour UI, enabling users to query and retrieve scan results.

 #### User Interface